ess-dmsc/vmm-sdat/monitoring/README.md

 ## How to take physics data and store it
 The python script **_storePcapngData.py_** illustrates how to take data using *dumpcap* either using a fixed duration per file or a fixed file size.
 The user has to edit the number of desired files, the file name and the internet interface.

+##Interactive Monitoring
+The folder interactive monitoring contains a similar type of monitoring, but with interactive plots.